medic/cht-docs/content/en/apps/guides/android/branding.md

    ```
 3. Set the cert fingerprint in the [`assetlinks` configuration]({{< ref "apps/reference/app-settings/assetlinks" >}}) for your CHT instance and deploy it to your server with cht-conf.

+#### Note for Apps Using Google Play Signing

+For apps signed by Google Play, you need to use the SHA256 fingerprint provided in the Google Play Console to ensure successful domain verification.

+#### Steps to Retrieve SHA256 Fingerprint from Google Play

+1. **Log in to Google Play Console**.
+2. **Navigate to Your App**: Select your app from the list of published applications.
+3. **Setup > App Signing**: In the left-hand menu, under the Setup Menu, there is App Signing.
+4. **Find SHA256 Fingerprint**: Google Play will display the SHA256 fingerprint required for your app.
+5. **Update assetlinks.json**: Use this SHA256 fingerprint in your `assetlinks.json` file.

+Once added and pushed to the server, the deep link can be monitored from the console as well, under the **Deep Links** in the left-hand menu where the Play Console allows you to check the deep link settings and also provides hints to fix any errors (providing the right SHA256 Fingerprint to add).

 ### Verifying it works

 There are different ways to verify your setup works and we'll go through a few of them in the next steps.